 Looking for an impressive lamb roast recipe?
-Slow-roasted boneless leg of lamb comes out extra tender with a crisp, well-browned crust and juicy pink meat flavored with garlic, rosemary, and lemon zest.
+This slow-roasted boneless leg of lamb comes out extra tender, with a crisp, well-browned crust and juicy pink meat flavored with garlic, rosemary, and lemon zest.

 Why It Works